MischaLundberg/GetPheno/README.md

   -o O                  Outfile name; dont forget to add the location, otherwise it will be saved in the local dir.
   -f F                  Diagnosis file.
 Should have at least "IID", "date_in", "date_out", and "diagnosis" as columns.
 Names can be defined using --iidcol, --din, --don, and --fcol.
 No default.
 Will be automatically determined if not entered for
+                        GenomeDK and CHB/DBDS (DEGEN protocol) --f2 F2               Secondary diagnosis file.
+This is meant to be used if you have files with secondary diagnosis information as i.e. in Denmark.
+Here we would usually use the 'recnum' to merge these entries with '-f'.
+These files also contain less information as the '-f' files.
+Should have at least "recnum", and "diagnosis" as columns.
+Names can be defined using --recnum2 and --f2col.
+The recnum column in the '-f' files can be specified using --recnum.
+Default:
+                        ""
+  --atc ATC             PRescription information file.
+Will be handeld simillar to -f but needs additional information to be specified: --atccol.
+Default: ""
-                        GenomeDK and CHB/DBDS (DEGEN protocol) -i I                  This file should adds based on a mapping using the supplied "IID" column information about Gender/Sex (needed), Brithdate (needed) ... e.g., information from stamdata file.
+  -i I                  This file should adds based on a mapping using the supplied "IID" column information about Gender/Sex (needed), Brithdate (needed) ... e.g., information from stamdata file.
 No default.
-Will be automatically determined if not entered for GenomeDK and CHB/DBDS (DEGEN protocol) -j J                  This file should have additional "IID" information e.g. date of entry to cohort.
+Will be automatically determined if not
+                        entered for GenomeDK and CHB/DBDS (DEGEN protocol) -j J                  This file should have additional "IID" information e.g. date of entry to cohort.
 This is not needed and can also be skipped.
 No default.
 Will be automatically determined if not entered for GenomeDK and CHB/DBDS (DEGEN